RCHG/rchg.github.io/pages/research_overview.md

 ### Researcher: LSCE-CNRS

 The research at LSCE is close related with the CRESCENDO project, a joint project of several european universities and research insitutions to improve the Earth System Models.
 Related with this project I collaborate with [AerChemMIP](https://wiki.met.no/aerocom/aerchemmip/start) and [AeroCOM](https://aerocom.met.no/) beyond a collaboration about Mineral Dust with the [UCLA](https://jasperfkok.com/) at USA.
+The second part of my experience at LSCE-CNRS is related with [CLIMDO project](http://www.lisa.u-pec.fr/fr/projets?id=1238)
 {:.smallblock}

 <!--